-Kolping University of Applied Sciences pays considerable attention to student’s personality, relationships among students and follows guiding principles of education based on Christian values.
+Kolping Higher Education Institution pays considerable attention to student’s personality, relationships among students and follows guiding principles of education based on Christian values.
 ‘If you seek for a better future it is your own responsibility to create it,’ said famous German Catholic priest, pedagogue and journalist Adolph Kolping whose activities have continued consistently for more than 150 years.

-This year Kolping University of Applied Sciences will mark an important event – the twenty-fifth anniversary of its activity.
+This year Kolping Higher Education Institution will mark an important event – the twenty-fifth anniversary of its activity.
 It was established by the Lithuanian Kolping Foundation, a Catholic charity and support organization.
-One of the goals beyond establishment of Kolping University of Applied Sciences was to create an educational institution to develop social leaders.
+One of the goals beyond establishment of Kolping Higher Education Institution was to create an educational institution to develop social leaders.
 The second goal was to help young people perceive their personal dignity and value, to develop their confidence and, after they gain professional expertise, to help them become qualified specialists.

 Kolping institutions in Lithuania are a part of the International Kolping Society that has been known for more than 150 years.
 The Society unites more than 500 000 members in more than 60 different countries of the world.

-For four consecutive years the students of Kolping University of Applied Sciences are eligible to apply for one of the founder’s scholarships.
+For four consecutive years the students of Kolping Higher Education Institution are eligible to apply for one of the founder’s scholarships.

-The founder’s scholarship is offered for studying the chosen program at Kolping University of Applied Sciences.
+The founder’s scholarship is offered for studying the chosen program at Kolping Higher Education Institution.
 It is available for school students who have academic achievement and are determined; orphans from socially supported families or families raising many children; students who are motivated, hardworking and seeking to successfully complete their degree.

 OUR EVENTS: